State of California

 Exemptions may be given to students on a case by case basis with a transfer fee of 20% of total tuition.
 Classes are based on availability.

-Lecture: Note-taking and pre-reading are mandatory and add to the learning process.
+Lecture: In-person or online via zoom.
+All our classes are led by a live licensed -nurse instructor.
+Note-taking and pre-reading are mandatory and add to the learning process.

 Video: Videos and instructor demonstrations in-person or online are used to provide a standardized method for all nursing skills to help ensure standardization of quality, and to present real life scenarios for the student.